Genyornis

-Genyornis newtoni, also known as the thunder bird and mihirung paringmal (meaning "giant bird"), is an extinct species of large, flightless bird that lived in Australia during the Pleistocene Epoch until around 50,000 years ago.
+Genyornis is an extinct genus of large, flightless bird that lived in Australia during the Pleistocene Epoch until around 50,000 years ago.
 Over two metres in height, they were likely herbivorous.
 Many other species of Australian megafauna became extinct in Australia around that time, coinciding with the arrival of humans.
 It is the last known member of the extinct flightless bird family Dromornithidae which had been part of the fauna of the Australian continent for over 30 million years.
 They are not closely related to ratites such as emus, and their closest living relatives are thought to be fowl.

 Taxonomy

-The species was first described in 1896 by Edward Charles Stirling and A. H. C. Zeitz, the authors giving the epithet newtoni for the Cambridge professor Alfred Newton.
+The species Genyornis newtoni was first described in 1896 by Edward Charles Stirling and A. H. C. Zeitz, the authors giving the epithet newtoni for the Cambridge professor Alfred Newton.

 The name of the genus is derived from the ancient Greek γένυς (génus) 'jaw; chin' and ὄρνις (órnis) 'bird', because of the relatively large size of the lower mandible.

-The type specimen is a left femur.

-The type locality is Lake Callabonna in South Australia.
+The specimen is a left femur.
+It was found at Lake Callabonna in South Australia.
 The excavation was undertaken and described by Zietz.
 A description of the excavation was reported in Nature which had also unearthed material recognised as marsupials.

 Numerous fragments of avian fossils were noticed in the clay surrounding the removal of diprotodont fossils, then largely complete specimens including crucial evidence of the crania emerged from the site.

 The paper reviewed previously described fossil remains of "struthious [ostrich-like] birds in Australia", which had either been assigned to the ancient emus of Dromaius or the only described species of Dromornis, D. australis Owen.

 A letter from George Hurst concerning the discovery of a partial skeleton of the species alerted Stirling to its existence in 1893.

 The placement of this dromornithid species may be summarised as: